How to Get Into Notre Dame - Admission Requirements & Tips

 • Notre Dame application fee of $75 or a fee waiver

-Notre Dame is extremely selective.
+Notre Dame University is extremely selective.
 However, we’ve compiled tips on how to get into Notre Dame to help you submit the strongest application possible

 Complete Challenging Coursework